telerik/winforms-docs/treeview/working-with-nodes/custom-nodes.md

 ![treeview-working-with-nodes-custom-nodes 001](images/treeview-working-with-nodes-custom-nodes001.png)

->note To create this example you can first prepare a project by following the steps in [this article]({%slug winforms/treeview/data-binding/binding-to-database-data%})
+>tip To create this example you can first prepare a project by following the steps in [this article]({%slug winforms/treeview/data-binding/binding-to-database-data%})
 >